Sinus Pain Attack!

 Nasal polyps are an overgrowth of tissue within the sinuses that can block the flow of mucus and air.

 Nasal sprays and nasal decongestants can be used for relief of the symptoms of acute sinusitis.
 These medications help shrink the inflamed tissue and allow secretions and air to pass through more easily.
 Some over-the-counter nasal spray decongestants should only be used for a maximum of three days.
 After this, the tissues can become more inflamed and lead to a disorder called rhinitis medicamentosa.
 Consult your doctor before using any drugs to treat your sinus infection.
 Combinations of oral medications and nasal anti-inflammatories may be better options to treat your sinusitis.

 Most cases of sinusitis are triggered by viruses such as the common cold virus or rhinovirus (pictured).
 Sinus inflammation triggered by viruses does not respond to antibiotics.
 Antibiotics should only be used in cases of sinusitis where a bacteria pathogen is suspected by your doctor or documented by a culture of the mucus from your sinuses.

 Treating Allergy-Related Sinusitis

 Home remedies can help relieve some symptoms of sinusitis.
 Irrigation of the sinuses with a Neti-pot or squeeze bottle, or breathing in warm humidified air can help decrease symptoms of sinusitis.
+However, follow directions to keep such devices clean as they may worsen the problem.
 If symptoms are due to allergies, over-the-counter antihistamines may help.

 When to Visit the Doctor